Missing Documents Before an Audit

 Before

-• Sort missing items by audit category and urgency.
+• Sort missing items by audit category and urgency — annual inspection and DQ gaps usually take the longest to resolve.

 During